markroland/path-helper/README.md

 ### parallelPath

-Create a path that runs parallel to the input path.
+Create a line that runs parallel to the input points.

 The side that the path runs parallel is determined by the cross product of BA and AC (BA X AC), where A = p1, B = p2